 Do you need help with your iPhone or iPad?
 Dan Snyder is ready and available to help you on a one-to-one basis.
 He will meet you at the Swarthmore Borough Hall Council Chamber on select Wednesdays between 10:00 and 11:00 a.m. for 30 minutes or the whole hour.
 You must register in advance, however!

-A study is underway to determine what kind of place Swarthmore wants to be in the coming years, including how it wants to be more age-friendly.
+A 2019 study determines what kind of place Swarthmore wants to be in the coming years, including how it wants to be more age-friendly.
 Seniors have had input into this study.